MichaelSPeralta/MichaelSPeralta/README.md

 ### 📫 Contact:
 - [LinkedIn](https://www.linkedin.com/in/michael-s-peralta-3ab681b0/)

+BTW my projects suck (they are old), I have some private projects to show if you are interested in working with me.

 <!--
 **MichaelSPeralta/MichaelSPeralta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.